 The museum situated on the site of the original 19th century police station in City Hall and which was operational between 1874 and 1974 brings together exhibits, documents and memorabilia relating to the history of policing from the inception of the Bradford Borough Police force in the mid-19th century to the present day.

 The Danum Gallery, Library and Museum is packed with fascinating collections.
 It is home to the Art Gallery full of impressive works some loaned from the likes of the British Museum.
-The King's Own Yorkshire Light Infantry Museum and the Rail Heritage Centre showcasing memorabilia from the Doncaster Grammar School Railway Collection and two locomotive engines - No.251 and Green Arrow
+The King's Own Yorkshire Light Infantry Museum and the Rail Heritage Centre.

-Bedale Museum was founded in 1959 and is situated in Bedale Hall, a magnificent 18th century Georgian building standing proud in its own parkland at the top of the High Street.
-The collection consists of exhibits depicting the social history of Bedale and the surrounding villages
+Bedale Museum was founded in 1959 and is situated in Bedale Hall, the collection consists of exhibits depicting the social history of Bedale and the surrounding villages

-The Museum highlights the history of the borough in a way that appeals to all ages and helps to bring both our lives, and those of our ancestors into sharp focus.
+The Museum highlights the history of the borough in a way that appeals to all ages.
 Encounter the weird and wonderful as you discover the remarkable collections and exhibits.

 An independent Victorian museum full of amazing treasures.
 Explore stunning collections of local fossils, natural history, model ships, carved jet, toys, costumes and social history.
 There are artefacts of the famous whaling family, the Scoresbys and also the explorer Captain Cook.

 Set in the picturesque valley of the Porter Brook, Shepherd Wheel is a unique working example of Sheffield's knife grinding industry.
-It was one of many small water-powered grinding workshops along Sheffield's rivers and is the earliest complete example of this industry with evidence dating it back to the 1500s.
+It was one of many small water-powered grinding workshops along Sheffield's rivers.

 The museum houses a special collection representing the wide variety of industries that developed in Calderdale in the last 250 years.
 The working exhibits can’t fail to evoke the spirit of the Industrial Revolution.
 Suitable for all, both young and old !